doctorandrewbrown/andrew-david-brown/content/blog/eleventy-gitignore.md

 package-lock.json
 .cache
 ```
-Something that could also go in this file would be the Decap CMS ```config.yml``` file because different configurations are used for running the cms locally or via Netlify.
+Something that could also go in this file would be the Decap CMS ```config.yml``` file because different configurations (i.e. different versions of the file) are used for running the cms locally or deployed via Netlify.